FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 }
 ```

 Now we can add the method to add a Todo.
 We send a POST request to the endpoint with a `TodoDto` in the body.
-The `TodoDto` lies in a project called `BlazorTodoAoo.Shared` and can be used from server and client then.
-We return the new created tode item in case the caller of the method needs it.
+The `TodoDto` is placed in a project called `BlazorTodoAoo.Shared` and can be used from server and client then.
+We return the new created todo item in case the caller of the method needs it.

 ```cs
 public async Task<TodoDto> AddTodo(TodoDto createDto)